 This butterfly holiday was based in two locations - three nights in the Tinée valley in the heart of the Mercantour National Park followed by four nights in the area around Vars, on the edge of the Queyras region.
-The two guides were David Moore and Jon Dunn.
 The group stayed at hotels in the village of Rimplas for the first part of the week before moving on to the ski resort of Vars for the rest of the trip.
 The guests joining us were Michael, Sheila & Christopher, John V, Derek, Miroslava, Melissa, John K and Robert & Karen.